yiwen-liang/PHP_2550_Project_1/README.md

 ## Documents Available

-* PHP2550_Proejct1_Yiwen_Liang.pdf: the submitted report of this project assignment.
+* *PHP2550_Proejct1_Yiwen_Liang.pdf*: the submitted report of this project assignment.

-* PHP2550_Proejct1_Yiwen_Liang.Rmd: the code file (.rmd) for this report, including all codes for creating tables and figures in the report.
+* *PHP2550_Proejct1_Yiwen_Liang.Rmd*: the code file (.rmd) for this report, including all codes for creating tables and figures in the report.

-* Project 1 Codebook.xlsx: the codebook for the pre-processed dataset.
+* *Project 1 Codebook.xlsx*: the codebook for the pre-processed dataset.

 ## Authors